Convert ODT to ORG

 Emacs Org-mode

 Plain text markup format for Emacs Org-mode.
 Combines note-taking, task management, project planning, and document authoring in a single powerful system.
-Highly extensible with code execution capabilities.
+Highly extensible with code execution capabilities and export to dozens of formats.

 Plain Text Emacs